Types of engagements

 Pro Bono work

-I have worked on pro bono matters, and am happy to consider doing so with others working on the same basis – but always subject to a case by case consideration of my capacity and existing commitments.
+I have worked on pro bono matters, and am happy to consider doing so with others working on the same basis.
+This will always be subject to a case by case consideration of my capacity and existing commitments at the time, but I am currently open to taking on a new pro bono matter.